FAQs

 What kind of contact can I expect to have with the staff?

 We want to provide you with as much information as possible to let you know that your child is happy and safe.
-We are available to speak with you if you have any questions or concerns, and you will see updated pictures every day on our website.
-Additionally, our office is staffed 7 days a week during the summer, and our Division Leaders call home once a week to give you updates on how he is doing.
+We are available to speak with you if you have any questions or concerns.
+You will see updated pictures every day on our password-protected photo albums.
+Additionally, our office is staffed 7 days a week during the summer, and our Division Leaders call home once a week to give you updates.
 We also send home a nightly e-newsletter to update families and friends on the Camp Sequoia experience.

 Can I visit camp while my child is there?

-At the end of the camp session, you are invited to come to camp to pick up your child, at which time you can meet our staff and your child may give you a tour of camp.
-We have one visiting day during the camp season during our boy’s program for our full-season (6 week) camp families.
+At the end of the camp session, we invite you to come to camp to pick up your child.
+You can meet our staff, and your child may give you a tour of camp.
+We have one visiting day during the camp season for our full-season (6 week) camp families.

 What happens if my child is homesick?

-What is often perceived as homesickness is actually anxiety about being in a new situation.
-Our lifetime of camp experience has provided our staff with the most effective ways of working through homesickness.
+Homesickness is a completely natural way to express anxiety about being in a new situation.
+The key to helping campers adapt is providing trusted support networks in a new environment to help children feel safe in a new place.
+Our experienced staff, with a lifetime of camp experience, are equipped to help children working through homesickness.
 The vast majority of campers work through their homesickness within a few days.
 We will provide you with strategies in our parent handbook to support you and your camper during their transition to camp life.

 Is Camp Sequoia coed?